Countly/countly-sdk-documentation/android/current.md

 //show the star rating with a callback Countly.sharedInstance().showStarRating(context, callback)</code></pre>
 <p>
-  <span style="font-weight:400">The star-rating dialog will be displayed automatically when an application's session count reaches the specified limit, i.e. once for each new version of the application.
-This session count limit may be specified upon initial configuration or through the <code>SetAutomaticStarRatingSessionLimit</code></span><span style="font-weight:400">&nbsp;function.
+  <span style="font-weight: 400;">The star-rating dialog will be displayed automatically when an application's session count reaches the specified limit, i.e. once for each new version of the application.
+This session count limit may be specified upon initial configuration or through the <code>SetAutomaticStarRatingSessionLimit</code></span><span style="font-weight: 400;">&nbsp;function.
 The default limit is 3.
 Once the star-rating dialog has been displayed automatically, it will not be displayed again, unless a new app version comes along.</span>
 </p>
 <p>
-  <span style="font-weight:400">You will need to pass the activity context during init in order to show the automatic star-rating dialog.</span>
+  <span style="font-weight: 400;">You will need to pass the activity context during init in order to show the automatic star-rating dialog.</span>
 </p>
 <pre><code class="java">//set the rating limit through the init function
 int starRatingLimit = 5;